gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 ```
 On Windows you may see some extra characters appended to the version which is expected.
 If an error appears, please install (or upgrade) Git on your machine.

-GitKraken Client requires version 2.3+ to run LFS.
+GitKraken Desktop requires version 2.3+ to run LFS.
 To install or upgrade Git on your machine, visit the [git-scm website](https://git-scm.com/).

 Run the following command in terminal or CMD to verify your machine's version of Git LFS:
 ```